Nekyi4/Foscam_C1_Credential_Stealer/README.md

 # Foscam_C1_Credential_Stealer

-A proof of concept project that explores the vulnerabilities of the FOSCAM C1 camera.
+A univeristy proof of concept project that explores the vulnerabilities of the FOSCAM C1 camera.

 **Quick video presentation**: [https://youtu.be/xT1AmdON0yg](https://youtu.be/xT1AmdON0yg)